AWAKE: Proton bunch-driven plasma wakefield acceleration

 A plasma consists of positively charged ions and negatively charged free electrons, while remaining macroscopically neutral.
 If a strong electric field is applied, ions and electrons can be spatially separated.
 A local electric field is thereby created, thus a charged particle entering a such plasma can be accelerated.

 When the driver, the positively charged proton bunch, penetrates the plasma, it attracts the negatively charged plasma electrons, they overshoot and start to oscillate, creating a wakefield.
 The interaction between the wakefield and a charged particle injected behind the proton can be interpreted as the same as the one between a surfer and a wave.
 The latter will transfer its energy to the surfer who will thus be accelerated.
 The wakefield consists of decelerating and accelerating phase, as well as focusing and defocusing phase.
 The injection position of the electron bunch in the wakefield is thus crucial, since only a fraction (1/4th) of the wakefield is both focused and accelerated, which is needed for the trapping and the acceleration of the electrons.
 AWAKE is the first plasma wakefield experiment using a bunch of protons as a driver.
-Protons, as for example the protons that form the CERN SPS, can carry a large amount of energy (~ 400 GeV).
+Protons, as for example the protons that form the CERN Super Proton Synchrotron (SPS), can carry a large amount of energy (~ 400 GeV).
 Therefore, they can produce wakefields in a plasma for much longer distances than a laser pulse or electron bunch as a driver due to energy depletion.

 A plasma can be seen as an ensemble of oscillators with a frequency of the plasma frequency ωp2=4nee2/εme, with ne the plasma electron density, me the electron mass and e the elementary charge.
 To excite those oscillators resonantly, the driver must contain a Fourier component close to the plasma frequency ωp.
 Moreover, the length of the drive bunch should be close to the plasma wavelength λp (=2πc/ωp with c is the speed of light).
 For AWAKE like density (ne ≈ 1•1015 cm−3) this corresponds to approximately λp ≈ 1 mm.
 The length of currently available proton bunches though exceeds this value significantly.
 AWAKE profits form the seeded self-modulation (SSM) of the proton bunch travelling through the plasma, which divides the long proton bunch into shorts micro-bunches with the length of the plasma wavelength that can drive the wakefield resonantly.